We are ISA, the Socio-Environmental Institute

 triangle 2018

-The traditional swidden is essential for the quilombolas of Vale do Ribeira, but they depend on authorization from the Government of São Paulo to prepare their plantations.
-To pressure the government of the state of São Paulo for the valorization of quilombola gardens and the release of authorizations for the opening of gardens, the quilombolas, with the support of ISA, mobilized more than 7,5 signatures in the campaign.
+Traditional farming is essential for the quilombolas of the Ribeira Valley, but they depend on authorization from the São Paulo state government to prepare their plantations.
+To pressure the São Paulo state government to value quilombola farms and issue permits for clearing new farms, the quilombolas, with the support of ISA, gathered more than 7,5 signatures in the campaign.

 2019